 While it is only one of 200 ranking factors, you do want to be aware of how your website is performing.
 The best way to view your site’s metrics is by viewing the Core Web Vitals section in Google Search Console.

 With every SEO initiative, it’s a brick by brick approach and focusing on Core Web Vitals should be part of your larger SEO strategy.
+Since SEO can take anywhere from 2 weeks to a year (with the average of 6 months according to How Long Does SEO Take by Ignite Visibility), it’s important to start now.

 Hosting can make a significant impact on how your website performs.
 Read here on why I recommend Cloudways as the best host for your website.